 When Helen was a little bit younger, Mrs Adams and I had a couple of experiences that left us wary of sleepovers.
 On one occasion, the daughter of a close friend came to stay.
 In the early hours of the morning she woke up and was tearful because her parents weren’t around.
 It took quite a bit of effort to console her and Mrs Adams and I have no desire to repeat that experience.

 We also don’t want to repeat the ‘room trashing’ that happened on another occasion.
 Helen and the friend staying over played with every toy, every board game and every deck of cards in Helen’s bedroom.

 It wouldn’t have been so bad if they had put everything away, but they hadn’t.
 Helen’s bedroom looked like Led Zeppelin had been in there and thrown one of their notorious post-gig, hotel room parties.
-It’s just as we ll there wasn’t a television on the room or it would probably have been hurled out the window.
+It’s just as well there wasn’t a television in the room or it would probably have been hurled out the window.